psymonious/PoshSessionNotes/README.md

 &#x1F4A1; Througout all the exercises use '*.GetType*' and '*Get-Member*' to see what you are working with &#x1F4A1;

 ## Environment
+- open PowerShell (Admin not needed)
-- List and get used to the default variables
+- List and get used to the default variables of the current session
-- Explore the output of Get-PSDrive
+- Explore the output of '*Get-PSDrive*'
 - Find a way to access the environment variables

 ## Files - Level 1